Rothienorman: Railway

 Rothienorman was on the Inveramsey - MacDuff Branch Railway which opened in 1857 and closed to passengers in 1951.

+Fraser Trailers

+From the mid 20th century until its closure in 2004, the village was also home to one of the most well-known agricultural equipment manufacturers in the UK at the time - Fraser Brothers, which then became Fraser Agricultural (Rothienorman) Ltd.

+Fraser produced everything from linkboxes, feed mixers, grain bruisers & ring feeders to bale, dump, silage & grain trailers, muck spreaders (both barrel and latterly rear discharge) and vacuum slurry tankers, all in a wide range of sizes.
+Products were shipped all across the UK & Ireland and further afield.
+There were occasional large orders from abroad such as at least 22 trailers being ordered for a farming estate in Papua New Guinea in 1980.

+In its final few years, the company became part of the SBF group who then started producing Grays of Fetterangus equipment at the factory.
+Grays were known for their rollers, bale handling and soil working implements.

+The group entered financial difficulty in the early 2000s when Fraser was liquidated to keep the company afloat.
+The group survives today as Sellars Agricultural Ltd. providing sales, service and parts for Claas among other suppliers such as Stewart trailers of Inverurie.

+Much of the former factory has now been demolished with new houses built on the site.
+Some streets bear the name of the factory that once stood there such as 'Fraser Court' and 'Fraser Way'.

 Twenty-first century developments

 Recent changes (2009) see Indy Car Sales closing down, the Post Office under threat of closure and the new primary school close to capacity.
 The Bowling Club has been rebuilt and a new community centre as well.
 There is a local dog park at the north end of the village and a new community garden at the south entrance.

-In recent years there has also been a restaurant called The Steadin that has opened.
 This addition to Rothienorman came almost at the same time as the building of the Scotia Homes which has been dubbed by the villagers as "The new houses."

 The primary school in Rothienorman features an astro turf football pitch which is frequently used by the youth of Rothienorman and surrounding areas.
 Rothie Rovers play at Forgue Road in the village and joined the North Region Junior Football Association in 2020.